Add a little sweet heat to your breakfast with a dollop of peach jalapeño jam on your morning toast or bagel.

 - 4 tablespoons powdered low or no-sugar needed pectin

 - 4 cleaned and sanitized pint mason jars or 7-8 half pint jars, with lids and bands

 - Place peach slices and peppers in the bowl of a food processor and pulse until peaches reach your desired consistency (depends on if you like big chunks or little chunks of peaches in your jam).
 Transfer the puree to a large saucepan.

-- Combine puree with lemon juice, water, and pectin.
-Bring mixture to a hard rolling boil over medium to medium-high heat.
+- Combine the puree with lemon juice, water, and pectin.
+Bring the mixture to a hard rolling boil over medium to medium-high heat.

 - Stir in the sugar.
-Return to a boil and continue to boil for 1-2 minutes, stirring frequently, until jam reaches desired consistency.
+Return to a boil and continue to boil for 1-2 minutes, stirring frequently, until the jam reaches your desired consistency.

 - Remove the pan from heat.
 Skim off any foam from the surface if desired.

-- Ladle hot jam into hot jars leaving ¼ inch headspace.
+- Ladle hot jam into warm jars leaving ¼ inch of headspace.

 - Wipe the rim of the jar with a clean, damp rag.
-Center the lid on jar.
-Carefully screw on the band until fit is fingertip tight.
+Center the lid on the jar.
+Carefully screw on the band until it is fingertip tight.